Supplemental and Emergency Funding

-Note: Each year, demand exceeds available funding, and in most cases these monies will not cover the entire cost of an event or emergency.
-These funds are not a replacement for financial aid, and are intended to cover incidental and unexpected expenses of modest amounts.
-Additionally, requesting and/or receiving supplemental or emergency funds will not affect a student’s annual financial aid award.
+Note: Generally, the funding will not cover the entire cost of an event or emergency, is not a replacement for financial aid, and is intended for incidental and unexpected expenses of modest amounts.
+Requesting and/or receiving supplemental or emergency funds will not affect a student’s annual financial aid award.